 - Find a gym that is close to where you live or work.
 You can come and go more easily.
 You’re able to squeeze in a few extra minutes of working out in because you’re in close proximity to your home or workplace.
 If you get off of work early, you can go to the gym without much thought before calling it a day and driving to your residence.
 You’ll have more drive to go to the gym if it isn’t in a location that is out of the way for you to get to.
 This is especially true if you rely on public transportation to get around.
 If it’s a quick bus or subway ride to the gym, you can get there without any real effort.

 - Take five minute breaks to move and stretch your body.
 No matter how demanding your schedule may be, you can easily let yourself off the hook for short increments of time.
 Use your breaks to get up and walk.
-Stretch your legs and arms.
+Stretch your legs and arms (have a look at leg stretching machine review).
 Do a few head rolls and lunges.
 If the majority of your day is spent in the seated position, find excuses to get up and move.
 The more you do it, the quicker it becomes a habit.
 You won’t think twice about the movement breaks you’re taking because you’re so caught up in the actual action.

 Learning to recognize timesaving opportunities and seize them is a great way to make sure that you’re still getting a good amount of exercise in each day despite being busy.
 You’ll be able to tend to your scheduled obligations with greater ease and feel more energetic throughout the day because of the exercise you’re getting.
 You’ll also find that your stress management skills improve because you took the time to move your body in a way that felt good and allowed you to focus on something positive rather than the thing troubling you.